Voyrox/Nightwatch/README.md

-# Metge Mate GitHub Action
+# Metge M8 GitHub Action

-Nightwatch is a GitHub Action for teams that need faster, higher quality pull request reviews.
+Merge M8 is a GitHub Action for teams that need faster, higher quality pull request reviews.
 It posts a concise, actionable report directly on the PR to accelerate resolution and reduce review thrash.

 ### Why teams use Nightwatch